 Portal for ArcGIS includes the following:

-Scene viewer—The portal website includes an application for viewing 3D geospatial content.
+Scene viewer—The website includes an application for viewing 3D geospatial content.
 The scene viewer works with desktop web browsers that support WebGL, a web technology standard for rendering 3D graphics.
+Review the Scene viewer requirements topic to verify if your browser supports viewing 3D content.

-ArcGIS apps—Portal for ArcGIS supports user-friendly applications that allow people to interact with web maps and scenes from your portal.
+ArcGIS applications—Portal for ArcGIS supports user-friendly applications that allow people to interact with web maps from your portal.
+This includes Esri Maps for Office, Operations Dashboard for ArcGIS, Collector for ArcGIS, and more.
 For a full list of portal-ready applications, see Common clients of Portal for ArcGIS.

-If you just started using Portal for ArcGIS, review Get started.
+If you are just getting started with Portal for ArcGIS, review the following topics: